OSGeo/gdal/gdal/doc/source/drivers/vector/pgeo.rst

 Prerequisites
 ~~~~~~~~~~~~~
+.. role:: bash(code)
+   :language: bash

 #.
 Install `unixODBC <http://www.unixodbc.org>`__ >= 2.2.11
 #.
 Install MDB Tools.
 The official upstream of MDB Tools is maintained
    at `https://github.com/mdbtools/mdbtools <https://github.com/mdbtools/mdbtools>`__
    Version 0.9.4 or later is recommended for best compatibility with the PGeo driver.
+   With the latest version no additional configuration (the followings) is required on Debian Linux and
+   :bash:`ogrinfo sample.mdb` works fine.

 (On Ubuntu : sudo apt-get install unixodbc libmdbodbc)

+(On Debian : sudo apt-get install unixodbc odbc-mdbtools)

 Configuration
 ~~~~~~~~~~~~~